 The cottage is within walking distance of Paxton House and gardens, and the riverside walks.
 Look out for the restored water wheel in the garden.
 The picture gallery in Paxton House houses many important art works and some fine Chippendale furniture.

 The old county town of Duns (10 minutes) has all amenities, a good range of shops and the fascinating Jim Clark Museum of Motoring.
 Manderston House and gardens are well woth visiting..

 The market town of Berwick-upon-Tweed, with its Elizabethan walls is five miles away and has excellent rail connections to Edinburgh, Glasgow, Newcastle, York, London, and Birmingham etc. The Maltings theatre and cinema has an attractive programme of films and live performance year round.
 Berwick also has good pubs, restaurants and supermarkets.

-The area is great for walkers, cyclists and birdwatchers, as it's close to St Abbs (Marine Nature Reserve), the Lammermuirs and the Northumberland National Park.
+The area is great for walkers, cyclists and birdwatchers, as it's close to St Abbs Head famoous for its puffins and the Marine Nature Reserve famous for diving, the Lammermuirs and the Northumberland National Park.
 Fishing on the coast, lochs and rivers can be arranged.
 The Borders is steeped in the history of the Reivers and the development of Christianity so a visit to Lindisfarne is essential.
 The Border abbeys of Kelso, Dryburgh, Jedburgh, Melrose and the fascinating ruins of Coldingham and Soutra with its mediaeval hospital are very special places.